mvicens/autofront/README.md

 A browser tab is opened.
 Now you are ready to develop!

-To reach further, see the following sections.
+To reach further, see below.

 ## Usage